zobin8/talented-gm/README.md

 ### Editor tab
 The editor tab is used for editing locations and NPCs.
 The left side is for locations, the right for NPCs.
 On each side a template can be loaded and edited.
 When the "add to templates" button is clicked, all changes to the template are saved.
 Alternatively, the "add to turn" button will not modify the template but add the NPC or location to the current turn.

+Note: When an NPC template is modified and saved, all location templates that contain the NPC will be updated.

 ## Copyright
 Copyright (C) 2017 Zoe Krueger